(S.1144A – Benjamin / A.5576A – Forrest)

 There are approximately 35,000 people under active parole supervision in New York State who at almost any time can see their efforts to successfully rejoin the workforce and reintegrate into their families and their communities disrupted by reincarceration for a technical violation.
 This not only harms individual lives and families without commensurate public safety gains, but also drives up the population in the state prisons and local jails, wasting taxpayer money.

 The Less is More: Community Supervision Revocation Reform Act would fix this problem.
-Developed by people on parole, people currently incarcerated, family members, and groups across NY, the bill is sponsored by Sen. Brian Benjamin (S.1343B) and Assm.
-Walter Mosley (A.5493A).
+Developed by people on parole, people currently incarcerated, family members, and groups across NY, the bill is sponsored by Sen. Brian Benjamin (S.1144A) and Assm.
+Phara Forrest (A.5576A).
+The bill was passed by the New York State Legislature on June 10th, 2021.
+It now must be signed by Governor Cuomo before it can become law.
+As of July 26th, Governor Cuomo has not yet signed the bill.

 Check out our #LessIsMoreNY member profiles below.

-For more information, and to get involved with #LessIsMoreNY, please contact:
+For more information, and to get involved with #LessIsMoreNY, visit our campaign website or contact: